adhityan/git-stats/README.md

-# README
+# Git Stats

-The git stats bot
+The git stats bot is a WIP github, bitbucket bot that connects PR reviews with JIRA, Codacy and Slack